jofpin/trape/README.md

 People tracker on the Internet: Learn to track the world, to avoid being traced.

 ---
-Trape is a recognition tool that allows you to track people, the information you can get is very detailed.
+Trape is a recognition tool that allows you to **track people**, the information you can get is very detailed.
 We want to teach the world through this, as large Internet companies could monitor you, obtaining information beyond your IP.

 ![--trape header](https://i.imgur.com/Y0wAPO9.png)